Roboy/ss18_talk_to_two/README.md

 ## Breakout board

 We designed our costum breakout board and 3D printed it.
-In the folder `stuff_related_to_custum_mic_array`you can find all the files we used to print it.
+In the folder `stuff_related_to_custom_mic_array`you can find all the files we used to print it.

 ## Speaker diarization